EFForTS-B10/NetVest/README.md

 •	Install NetLogo version 6.2.1 see [B1]

-•	Open EFForTS-ABM version 1.1 (clone this repository)
+•	Install EFForTS-ABM version 1.1 (clone this repository)

 Installation and execution on other system setups might be possible but is not thoroughly tested.
 ### Configuration